 - Revised Fee - Proposal must be submitted to the Office of Budget & Planning by January 2, 2023

-Requests for new fees and revisions to existing fees that are to be implemented in 2021-22 and 2022-23 will be considered on a case by case basis.
+Requests for new fees and revisions to existing fees that are to be implemented in 2022-23 will be considered on a case by case basis.
 Please consult your control point and the Office of Budget & Planning prior to beginning the process.

 Process to Establish or Increase Fee